 Reach the trailhead at Lake Sabrina from Highway 395 in Bishop.
 From downtown Bishop, turn west onto the road to Lake Sabrina (Highway 168) and drive 19 miles to the lake.
 Along the way, a side road leads to South Lake and near Lake Sabrina another road leads to North Lake.
 All three lakes serve as trailheads for Sierra backpacking trips.
 Continue straight toward Lake Sabrina.

-The Sabrina Basin trailhead is on the left side of the road, near the dam.
-It is marked with several large information signs.
+The Sabrina Basin trailhead is on the left side of the road just before the dam, but parking is back down the road before the turnoff to North Lake.

 Camping is plentiful in National Forest campgrounds all along Highway 168.
 Camping is not allowed outside of established campgrounds in this area.